Space debris: Weapons

 China's government was condemned for the military implications and the amount of debris from the 2007 anti-satellite missile test, the largest single space debris incident in history (creating over 2,300 pieces golf-ball size or larger, over 35,000 1 cm or larger, and one million pieces 1 mm or larger).
 The target satellite orbited between 850 km and 882 km, the portion of near-Earth space most densely populated with satellites.
 Since atmospheric drag is low at that altitude, the debris is slow to return to Earth, and in June 2007 NASA's Terra environmental spacecraft maneuvered to avoid impact from the debris.
-Dr. Brian Weeden, U.S. Air Force officer and Secure World Foundation staff member, noted that the 2007 Chinese satellite explosion created an orbital debris of more than 3,000 separate objects that then required tracking.
+Brian Weeden, U.S. Air Force officer and Secure World Foundation staff member, noted that the 2007 Chinese satellite explosion created an orbital debris of more than 3,000 separate objects that then required tracking.

 On 20 February 2008, the U.S. launched an SM-3 missile from the USS Lake Erie to destroy a defective U.S. spy satellite thought to be carrying 1000 lb of toxic hydrazine propellant.
 The event occurred at about 250 km, and the resulting debris has a perigee of 250 km or lower.
 The missile was aimed to minimize the amount of debris, which (according to Pentagon Strategic Command chief Kevin Chilton) had decayed by early 2009.

 On 27 March 2019, Indian Prime Minister Narendra Modi announced that India shot down one of its own LEO satellites with a ground-based missile.
 He stated that the operation, part of Mission Shakti, would defend the country's interests in space.
 Afterwards, US Air Force Space Command announced they were tracking 270 new pieces of debris but expected the number to grow as data collection continues.

-On 15 November 2021 the Russian Defense Ministry destroyed Kosmos 1408 orbiting at around 450 km, creating "more than 1,500 pieces of trackable debris and hundreds of thousands of pieces of un-trackable debris" according to the US State Department.
+On 15 November 2021, the Russian Defense Ministry destroyed Kosmos 1408 orbiting at around 450 km, creating "more than 1,500 pieces of trackable debris and hundreds of thousands of pieces of un-trackable debris" according to the US State Department.

 The vulnerability of satellites to debris and the possibility of attacking LEO satellites to create debris clouds has triggered speculation that it is possible for countries unable to make a precision attack.
 An attack on a satellite of 10 tonnes or more would heavily damage the LEO environment.

 Hazards

 To spacecraft

 Space junk can be a hazard to active satellites and spacecraft.
-It has been theorized that Earth orbit could even become impassable if the risk of collision grows too high.
+It has been suggested that Earth orbit could even become impassable if the risk of collision becomes too great.

 However, since the risk to spacecraft increases with exposure to high debris densities, it is more accurate to say that LEO would be rendered unusable by orbiting craft.
-The threat to craft passing through LEO to reach a higher orbit would be much lower owing to the very short time span of the crossing.
+The threat to craft passing through LEO to reach a higher orbit would be much lower owing to the short time span of the crossing.